xcgpseud/EnumerableExtensions/README.md

 ---

 > ### Transpose
-> Transpose transposes the rows and columns of the input
+> Transpose transposes the rows and columns of the input.